 © Tom Zappala | All rights reserved | License Number 286247 | ABN 27 306 081 547

-Now, when it comes to challenging hair types individuals with curly hair definitely have significant and specific traumas.
-Once I learned this was the overwhelming case here in this country, I decided to promote myself as a 'curl specialist' to ensure women would feel safe, listened to and supported.
+Now, when it comes to challenging hair types, individuals with curly hair definitely have significant and specific challenges.
+Once I learned this was overwhelmingly the case here in Australia, I decided to promote myself as a 'curl specialist' to ensure women would feel safe, listened to and supported.
 Truth be told though, I had always worked with and supported curls and didn't know most other professionals in this county did not.
 To me, working with curls in a supportive manner was an essential part of a well-rounded career and something I had an interest in developing since day one.
-Interestingly the following has been regularly stated by numerous clients from Italy, Spain and numerous South American countries, "Back home I never needed to see a curl specialist, I just went to someone who knew how to cut hair well."
-Exactly.
-Turn's out I apparently have those old-school, old-world skills which once were much more commonplace.
-Putting my hand up as curl supportive in Australia was necessary and I'm so very glad I did.
-As mentioned above, it did feel strange though because I thought that anyone who cuts hair professionally SHOULD be curl supportive and was surprised to learn this is not the case here.
-Guess this is what happens when you work alone for a long time.
+Interestingly, numerous clients from Italy, Spain and numerous South American countries have told me the following.